-Total funds disbursed to the Morgantown practice plan and total funds collected from the Morgantown practice plan totaled \$2.8 million and \$34.5 million in fiscal year 2018 and \$2.2 million and \$28.6 million in fiscal year 2017, respectively.
-Accounts receivable at June 30, 2018 and 2017 includes \$3.0 million and \$116,000, respectively, due from the Morgantown practice plan for such items as mission support, reimbursement for medical malpractice insurance, facility rental fees, utility cost reimbursement, and faculty teaching support.
-There were no amounts due to the Morgantown practice plan at June 30, 2018 or 2017.
+Total funds disbursed to the Morgantown practice plan and total funds collected from the Morgantown practice plan totaled \$3.1 million and \$40.9 million in fiscal year 2019 and \$2.8 million and \$34.5 million in fiscal year 2018, respectively.
+Accounts receivable at June 30, 2019 and 2018 includes \$1.3 million and \$3.0 million, respectively, due from the Morgantown practice plan for such items as mission support, reimbursement for medical malpractice insurance, facility rental fees, utility cost reimbursement, and faculty teaching support.
+There were no amounts due to the Morgantown practice plan at June 30, 2019 or 2018.

 b.
-West Virginia University Physicians of Charleston - West Virginia University Physicians of Charleston (the "Charleston practice plan") is a West Virginia not-for-profit corporation and serves as the faculty practice plan of WVUSOM in Charleston, WV.
+West Virginia University Physicians of Charleston - West Virginia University Physicians of Charleston (the "Charleston practice plan") is a West Virginia not-forprofit corporation and serves as the faculty practice plan of WVUSOM in Charleston, WV.
 The membership of the Charleston practice plan consists of physicians who are faculty members of the WVUSOM.
 The Charleston practice plan coordinates its activities with these schools by operating outpatient clinics staffed by such faculty, billing and collecting for professional medical services furnished by the plan's membership, appropriately distributing receipts generated by billings, providing educationally oriented clinical practice settings and opportunities, and providing other practice management services.